Lone Working Risk Assessment: Guideline for All Industries

 You know that you need to perform a risk assessment for your lone workers, but how do you go about starting?
 Well, the first thing you need to know is what a lone worker risk assessment is and what it aims to achieve in the long-run.

 Let’s begin by understanding what a general health and safety risk assessment is.
-Put simply, a risk assessment is a review of workplace conditions and the dangers that could be present.
+A dynamic risk assessment is an ongoing review of workplace conditions and the real-time dangers that could be present.
 These dangers could be posing a risk to your workers, managers, customers, or a combination of these factors.

-The main objective of a general risk assessment is to determine how to decrease occupational injuries and ill health for your company.
+Whereas a general risk assessment is typically conducted at set time with the objective of determining how to decrease occupational injuries and ill health for your company.
 The solutions involved after a risk assessment can range from health and safety training to PPE, a regular schedule of equipment maintenance, and so on.

 When focusing on lone workers, the objective also includes taking measures to mitigate the increased risks lone workers face, particularly when others are not around to communicate with or assist in the face of danger.
 Before starting a lone worker risk assessment, you need to first be aware of the unique dangers that increase the health and safety risks of lone workers.